Furegato/BloodborneSoundRepack/README.md

 If you want more detail, there is this [Google Docs Guide](https://docs.google.com/document/d/e/2PACX-1vRyZW18yDhWC3VmTGkfXCronfiEJxJ31zbsitic7QoBq7hIYB5pfF40N-QH7qToF47sTu1UHcFhBEhH/pub)

 It has more details and some images to help if needed.

+If you are looking for a **Linux** version, follow this link to Az’s [GitHub repack Linux script](https://github.com/ItsAzM8/bloodborne-sound-repack-linux).